A Curly Girl’s Essentials

 Photo credit: Remy, The Quill

-The net is bubbling up with information on caring for naturally curly hair.
+Back to the deets: The net is bubbling up with information on caring for naturally curly hair.
 Woo hoo!
-While there are more resources at our fingertips, it also makes it a bit more difficult to find simple, basic information on caring for our curly manes.
+While there are more resources at our fingertips, it also makes it a bit more difficult to find simple, basic information on how to care for natural hair.
 I don’t want to confuse you even more, particularly you newbies out there.

 Instead, I’m going to break down for you a few essential items that every curly girl needs in her stash.
 For my easy, breezy minimalist gals, this one’s up your alley!
-The tools below are listed in the order in which they’re most likely used.
+The products for natural hair and tools below are listed in the order in which they’re most likely used.

 1. Moisturizing & Clarifying Shampoo / Sulfate Free Shampoo

-If you are using products (mainly stylers) that contain mineral oil or non-water soluble silicones, you will need to use a shampoo to clarify your hair.
+If you are using products (mainly stylers) that contain mineral oil or non-water soluble silicones, you will need to use a shampoo to clarify your curly mane.
 Mineral oil and silicones can trap moisture within your strands or prevent it from entering your hair shaft.
-They tend to build up onto your hair and are best removed with shampoos.
+They tend to build up onto your hair, particularly African-American natural hair, and are best removed with shampoos.

 Typically, shampoos contain sodium lauryl sulfate, a detergent that creates a foamy lather and strips hair of its natural oils.
 Frequent shampooing dries out our curly manes, making them susceptible to breakage.
 Unless your hair is naturally oily, please shampoo minimally.
 Your best bet is to purchase a shampoo that is also moisturizing.